dbdesign-students-spring2024/6-mongodb-analysis-merryliu9/README.md

 ```
 ### insights
 These insights provide a snapshot of guest satisfaction across different neighborhoods, highlighting areas that consistently offer high-quality experiences.
 This information can be valuable for travelers looking for accommodations in Massachusetts and for hosts aiming to benchmark their listings against neighborhood averages.

+# Extra-credit

+This assignment deserves extra credit because it used python to perform mongodb queries.